Cyriaque Lamar

 GoCHEEF!”

-The pig wheeled away from the barberry, snout smarting, and traced the itchy odor to the Prince of Scum’s skull.
-As the friends investigated the runaway head, the shucked-off skull had upped its stink.
+As the friends investigated the runaway head, the naked skull had upped its stink.
 Pheromones steamed out in rancid amplitudes, fogging up the towpath and blotting out Antares.

 “Will anyone care if I toss that thing downstream?” polled Xoz.